The City Slicker

 The City Slicker is a 1918 American short comedy film featuring Harold Lloyd.
 Prints of the film survive in the film archive of the Library of Congress.

 Plot

 Harold arrives in the backward town of Punkville by train to answer a classified ad offering employment for an eager young man who can modernize an antiquated hotel.
 Within a short time Harold has modernized the inn, including having rooms where the furniture. beds, telephones and bathtubs emerge from the walls.
 Bebe arrives at the hotel accompanied by her somewhat overbearing mother.
-Harold is attracted to her and helps her thwart and unwanted and much older suitor.
+Harold is attracted to her and helps her thwart an unwanted and much older suitor.